reginald-mclean/vlc_rl/README.md

 }
 ```
 ## Acknowledgement
 This implementation is based off [CleanRL](https://github.com/vwxyzjn/cleanrl).
-Thanks to [Evangelos](https://github.com/evangelos-ch) and [Frank](https://github.com/frankroeder) for the implementation!
+Thanks to [Evangelos](https://github.com/evangelos-ch) and [Frank](https://github.com/frankroeder) for the base implementation!